netscaler/netscaler-helm-charts/citrix-cpx-istio-sidecar-injector/README.md

 The following prerequisites are required for deploying Citrix ADC as a sidecar to an application pod.

-- Ensure that **Istio version 1.6.4 onwards** is installed
+- Ensure that **Istio version 1.8 onwards** is installed
 - Ensure that Helm with version 3.x is installed.
 Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
-- Ensure that your cluster has Kubernetes version 1.14.0 or later and the `admissionregistration.k8s.io/v1beta1` API is enabled
+- Ensure that your cluster Kubernetes version should be in range 1.16 to 1.21 and the `admissionregistration.k8s.io/v1`, `admissionregistration.k8s.io/v1beta1` API is enabled
-- Create namespace `citrix-system`

-        kubectl create namespace citrix-system

 You can verify the API by using the following command:

-        kubectl api-versions | grep admissionregistration.k8s.io/v1beta1
+        kubectl api-versions | grep admissionregistration.k8s.io/v1

 The following output indicates that the API is enabled:

+        admissionregistration.k8s.io/v1
         admissionregistration.k8s.io/v1beta1

+- Create namespace `citrix-system`

+        kubectl create namespace citrix-system

 - **Registration of Citrix ADC CPX in ADM**

 Create a secret containing ADM username and password in each application namespace.